sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/02-Input-Tasks.md

 method on `Initialize[InputTask[T]]` accepts the `String` input to apply and produces a task that can be used normally.
-For example, the following defines a plain task `runFixed` that can be used by other tasks or run directly without providing any input, :
+For example, the following defines a plain task `runFixed` that can be used by other tasks or run directly without providing any input:

 ```scala
 lazy val runFixed = taskKey[Unit]("A task that hard codes the values to `run`")